mebeim/systrack/README.md

 - Optional: if available, the `rg` ([ripgrep][ripgrep]) command is used for much faster recursive grepping of syscall definition locations within kernel sources when needed.
 Otherwise, slower pure-Python code is used.
-- Optional: the `jinja2` Python package, which can be either installed separately or automatically (`pip install systrack[html]`) is used to output interactive HTML pages with a sortable table, links and more.
-This is the richest output format (selectable with `--format html`).
 - Optional: a working compiler toolchain and
   [kernel build dependencies](https://www.kernel.org/doc/html/latest/process/changes.html)
   are obviously needed if you want Systrack to *build* kernels from source.